-A sequel called The Miniver Story followed in 1951, and it, unlike the original, was actually filmed in England.
-It was not, however, as successful.
-In it, Mrs. Miniver finds out she is dying of cancer, but keeps the grim news to herself.
+A sequel called The Miniver Story followed in 1951, and it was actually filmed in England.

 Greer Garson was only 11 years older than Richard Ney, who played her oldest son.
 They fell in love while filming the movie and married in 1943.
 Four years later, their nasty divorce put an end to Ney’s Hollywood career because Garson was so universally loved.